AnthoVDO/boilerplate-advancednode/README.md

 ## OAunth

 with passport, it's possible to use third app auth like google, github and facebook to log on our site.
+use socket.io for real time even
+with socket io, it's http.listen instead of app.listen